Key Stage 3

 In Key Stage 3, Dance is taught to students in PE lessons as part of the curriculum.
 From the onset, students are taught how to use a stimulus and a dance idea to create a story or framework for their pieces, with a large focus on motif development, creativity and composition.

 When students reach year 9, dance lessons become more personal and independent.
 There is a large focus on quality of movement and choreographic devices.
 Students are encouraged to create their own work from a stimulus and exemplar work in order to make their phrases and motifs highlight their strengths of the subject.
 Students must build upon their knowledge and understanding from previous schemes of work, whilst exploring space directions and patterns.
+Students study 3 choreographers that work with various dance styles and have to incorporate their ideas and themes into their own pieces.
 There is also an emphasis on actions, space, dynamics and relationships, with students analysing how these elements combine to create an engaging piece.

 The combination of these units puts students in an advantageous position when considering Dance as a pathway for Key Stage 4, whether that be BTEC Dance or Dance within GCSE PE.